 Now, how do digital nomads actually benefit?

-Digital nomads stand to gain five benefits that a typical coworking space can provide.
+Coworking spaces can be ideal for digital nomads for a number of reasons.
+They stand to gain five benefits that a typical coworking space can provide.
 They can be classified and described as below:

 A business model is the story of how value is created, delivered, and captured.
 Coworking spaces are modeled so that their users have the ability to interact with peers, receive feedback, build trust through partnerships and collaborate effectively to contribute positively to the business model of the coworking space and that of the user’s business.
 In addition, users have access to affordable office spaces in particularly expensive parts of mega-cities.